shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 @@

-### Computationalism and The Classical Computational Theory of Mind
+### Computationalism and The Computational Theory of Mind

-In a similar light, CCTM or the Classical Computational Theory of Mind was established in accordance with functionalism without addressing the qualitative or subjective aspects of mental processes.
+In a similar light, CTM or the Computational Theory of Mind was established in accordance with functionalism without addressing the qualitative or subjective aspects of mental processes.

-According to CCTM, the mind is a computational system similar in important respects to a Turing machine, and core mental processes (e.g., reasoning, decision-making, and problem solving) are computations similar in important respects to computations executed by a Turing machine.
+According to CTM, the mind is a computational system similar in important respects to a Turing machine, and core mental processes (e.g., reasoning, decision-making, and problem solving) are computations similar in important respects to computations executed by a Turing machine.

-First, CCTM is better formulated by describing the mind as a “computing system” or a “computational system” rather than a “computer”.
+First, CTM is better formulated by describing the mind as a “computing system” or a “computational system” rather than a “computer”.
 As David Chalmers - an Australian philosopher and cognitive scientist specializing in the areas of philosophy of mind and philosophy of language - (2011) notes, describing a system as a “computer” strongly suggests that the system is programmable.
 As Chalmers also notes, one need not claim that the mind is programmable simply because one regards it as a Turing-style computational system.

-Second, CCTM is not intended metaphorically.
-CCTM does not simply hold that the mind is like a computing system.
-CCTM holds that the mind `literally is a computing system`.
+Second, CTM is not intended metaphorically.
+CTM does not simply hold that the mind is like a computing system.
+CTM holds that the mind `literally is a computing system`.
 The most familiar artificial computing systems are made from silicon chips or similar materials, whereas the human body is made from flesh and blood.
-But CCTM holds that this difference disguises a more fundamental similarity, which we can capture through a Turing-style computational model.
+But CTM holds that this difference disguises a more fundamental similarity, which we can capture through a Turing-style computational model.

 @@colbox-blue